-At the time a transaction is recognized as a sale, the Company records a reduction in revenues for an estimate of damaged product in the shipment.
-The Company's estimate of the allowance for damaged product is based upon historical experience of claims made for damaged product.
+At the time a transaction is recognized as a sale, the Company records a reduction in revenues for estimates of damaged and expired products in the shipment that are expected to be returned.
+The Company's estimate of the allowance for damaged and expired product is based upon historical experience of claims made its damaged product.